What is wheel offset explained

 Wheel Offset Explained.
 Wheel tech information – Offset

-The offset of a wheel is the distance from the hub mounting surface to the center line of the wheel.
-The wheel offset is measured in millimeters and results in a positive, negative, or zero offset.
+The offset of a wheel is the distance from the hub mounting surface to the centerline of the wheel.
+The wheel offset is measured in millimetres and results in a positive, negative, or zero offsets.

 Positive offset is when the hub mounting surface is toward the front or wheel side of the wheel.
 It is common to find a positive offset in newer and front wheel drive vehicles.